vanjara/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 2: Feb 2, 2018, Friday
+**Today's Progress**: Created Python script to connect to the DB and print the results for the FSND project.
+Ready for submission tomorrow.

+**Thoughts**: How do I make the queries faster?
+It takes between 20 - 30 seconds for the first two queries.

 ### Day 2: Feb 1, 2018, Thursday
 **Today's Progress**: Solved parts 2 and 3 of the Udacity FSND Log Analytics project.
 Also reviewed 3 sections of Lesson 3 - Building Layouts Part 2 of the Android basics course.